EdgeGallery/community/Security WG/Secure Coding/Java Secure Coding Guidelines.md

 This coding standard consists of rules and recommendations, collectively referred to as guidelines.
 Rules are meant to provide normative requirements for code, whereas recommendations are meant to provide guidance that, when followed, should improve the safety, reliability, and security of software systems.

+For Detailed explanation of each of these Rule items please refer https://wiki.sei.cmu.edu/confluence/display/java/SEI+CERT+Oracle+Coding+Standard+for+Java

 ## Rule 00.
 Input Validation and Data Sanitization (IDS)

 > ***IDS00-J.*** Prevent SQL injection.